shawn-sandy/idea/README.md

 ### Core

-Core is the engine of the system and tools that power system, a Lerna.js monorepo that's host to the core site, plugins and tools that are distributed as independent packages.
+Core is the engine of Idea, a collection packages and tools that behind the system.
+A Lerna.js powered monorepo that's host to the core site, plugins and tools that can be distributed as independent packages.

 ---